Start manufacturing AI with quality control, not predictive maintenance

 Real costs, timelines, and measuring success

 Let us talk about money.
 Most vendors pitch ai manufacturing applications with enterprise pricing.
-You do not need enterprise systems.
+You don’t need enterprise systems.

 Hardware runs a few thousand for cameras and processing equipment per inspection point.
 Software licensing varies widely.
 Cloud-based platforms charge per image processed.
 On-premise solutions have upfront costs but lower ongoing fees.